openshift-labs/lab-building-images/workshop/content/image-security/04-random-user-id.md

 ```

 When adding the entry, `podman` will use the last value of `WORKDIR` in the `Dockerfile` used to build the container image.

+If using `docker run` no such entry would exist.

 For a container image that needs to be portable to different container runtimes, you will need to accomodate for the lack of an entry in the `/etc/passwd` file.
 This is because a lack of an entry can cause some applications to fail.
 Before we address that though, we are going to look at the issue of file system access when run as a random user ID.